 Recovering from Liposuction

-Your will wear a compression garment for 4-6 weeks.
+To help control swelling and to help shape the area treated with liposuction, you’ll be asked to wear a compression garment for 4-6 weeks.
 For traditional and UAL liposuction, drains will also be placed in the incisions.
-These collect fluids as you heal and will be removed within 1-2 weeks of your surgery.
+These drains will prevent fluid from accumulating in the tissues.
+These drains will be removed within 1-2 weeks of your surgery.
 There is often a large amount of drainage following these methods of liposuction, so we recommend that you cover upholstery and bed linens with plastic during the first few days after your procedure.

 Some bruising, swelling, soreness, tightness, and itching are normal after liposuction.
-You can take medication, if necessary, to ease discomfort, and Arnica Montana can be used to reduce bruising.
-These symptoms will gradually subside during the first 2 weeks.
+You can take medication, if necessary, to ease discomfort.
+Other substances like Arnica Montana can be used to reduce bruising.
+All of these symptoms will gradually subside during the first 2 weeks.
 As a result, most patients take about 1-2 weeks off from work to recover.
 If you have had Smart Lipo, your recovery period will be on the shorter end of the range.

 Please avoid heavy lifting and strenuous activity for 4 weeks.
-Full results from your surgery can take 6 months to be visible.
+The full results from your surgery can take 6 months to be visible.

 Frequently Asked Questions About Liposuction

 Because these fat cells won’t ever return, your liposuction results will be permanent.
 One thing to keep in mind is that there will be some fat left over after your liposuction because it’s unadvisable to remove all the fat.
 Because the remaining fat cells will continue to grow if you gain weight, many surgeons advise maintaining a healthy lifestyle.
 Maintaining a steady weight can help you sustain the outcome of your liposuction.

 Of course, if you do gain some weight after your procedure, your weight gain will be distributed evenly.